Would you stand in line to buy an iPhone 8? Me neither.

 There are also 12 Animojis let you send voice messages through an animated pig, robot, and even the poop emoji.
 This is done through the Face ID facial recognition system that uses a TrueDepth front-facing camera system and can track 50-plus facial motions.

 This great for marketers because it’s said that 90% of human communication is nonverbal.
 This means the wealth of data that can now be compiled using TrueDepth is invaluable for market insights.
-Beyond using emojis to show how someone feels through text, facial recognition can tell the real story of how people feel about a piece of content or a brand through real-time analytics then optimize dynamically with a marketing cloud.
+Beyond using emojis to show how someone feels through text, facial recognition can tell the real story of how people feel about a piece of content or a brand through real-time analytics then optimize dynamically with marketing automation.

 There will inevitably be pitfalls.
 However, there will also be many scenarios where consumers are willing to share their true feelings through facial expressions for the convenience, personalization, and rewards they’d be provided in return such as improved user experience.